SeyitDax/RAG-Support-System/data/knowledge_base/faq.md

 Creating an account is simple and takes just a few minutes.
 Visit our website and click the "Sign Up" button in the top right corner.
 You'll need to provide your email address, create a password, and verify your email.
 Once verified, you can start shopping immediately.

 ### Q2: I forgot my password.
 How can I reset it?
 Click the "Forgot Password" link on the login page.
 Enter your email address and we'll send you a password reset link.
-Check your email (including spam folder) and follow the instructions.
-If you don't receive the email within 10 minutes, contact customer support.

-### Q3: How do I update my account information?
+Check your email (including spam/junk) and follow the instructions.
+If it doesn’t arrive after a few minutes, contact customer support.
+For your security, support will never ask for your password.### Q3: How do I update my account information?
 Log into your account and navigate to "My Profile" or "Account Settings."
 Here you can update your name, email address, phone number, and addresses.
 Remember to save your changes before leaving the page.

 ### Q4: Can I change my email address?